Computations directly on the cuspidal cohomology of congruence subgroups of $\mathrm{SL}(3, \mathbb{Z})$: Introduction

 \section{Introduction}

 Let $G$ be a reductive Lie group, $X$ the associated symmetric space for $G$, and $\Gamma$ a discrete subgroup of $G$.
-Automorphic forms arise in the cohomology of the compactification of the Riemann surface $X/\Gamma$.
+Automorphic forms arise in the cohomology of certain compactifications of $X/\Gamma$.
 For example, consider the classical setting where $G = \GL(2)$, $X$ is the upper half plane, and $\Gamma = \Gamma_0(2, N)$.
 One can study the space of weight two cusp forms $S_2(\Gamma_0(2, N))$ by instead investigating specific classes in the cohomology of the modular curve $X_0(N)$.